Cabo vs Cancun: Which is Better for a Vacation?

 Each property will have beachfront chairs and access to the beach for swimming.

 Always be careful, and check the beach flags to indicate the safety of swimming.
 Green and yellow flags mean swimming is safe.
-Red and Black mean swimming are dangerous.
+Red and Black mean swimming is dangerous.

 But the beach is a plus for Cancun!